atgreen/openldk/README.md

 Requirements
 ------------

-`openldk` has only been tested with `sbcl`.
-It's possible that other Common Lisp implementation could be made to work with it, but I am only developing with `sbcl` for now.
+`openldk` has only been tested with sbcl.
+It's possible that other Common Lisp implementations could be made to work with it, but I am only developing with sbcl for now.

 `openldk` has only been tested in Linux.